Carolina Dog: Description

-Carolina dogs are medium-sized; height ranges from 18 to 24 in, and weight from 35 to 50 lb.
-The ears are characteristic and are erect, very long, and moderately slender, tapering way up to elegantly pointed tips and they can be individually turned to the direction of any sound, providing extremely sensitive hearing.
+Carolina dogs are medium-sized; their height ranges from 18 to 24 in, and weight from 35 to 50 lb.
+The ears are characteristic and are erect, very long, and moderately slender, tapering up to elegantly pointed tips, and they can be individually turned to the direction of any sound, providing extremely sensitive hearing.

 The dog ranges in build from muscular yet slender and graceful to somewhat stockier animals.
-The dogs' legs are also graceful but strong.
+The dogs' legs are also graceful, but strong.
 The hind midsection is firm and narrow.
 The overall build in a healthy, properly fed Carolina dog is svelte to somewhat stockier, strong and athletic.
 Paws are relatively large.
 The snout and the notably elongated, fox-like ears are spitz-like.
 The tail is usually upturned and often has a hooked kink in it.
 The coat is usually short and smooth, characteristic of a warm-climate dog.

-Colors vary, and may include reddish ginger, buff, fawn, black-and-tan, or piebald with or without white areas on toes, chest, tail tip and muzzle.
-The eyes are at an oblique angle and almond shaped.
-The eyes vary in color, but are usually dark brown or medium to dark orange.
+Colors vary, and may include reddish ginger, buff, fawn, black-and-tan, or piebald with or without white areas on toes, chest, tail tip, and muzzle.
+The eyes are at an oblique angle and almond-shaped.
+They vary in color, but are usually dark brown or medium to dark orange.
 The area along the edges of the eyes is often (but not always) a distinctive black "eyeliner" coloration which becomes more pronounced by contrast in lighter-colored dogs.
 The lips are often black, even in light-colored dogs.
 Frequently, puppies have a melanistic mask that usually fades as the adult coat comes in.